 The project was launched on 12 August 2018 at the National Museum in Yaoundé during celebrations marking the 19th International Youth Day.
 The launch event was achieved thanks to a collaboration with the Ministry of Youth Affairs and Civic Education (MINJEC).
 Government and United Nations representatives attended, as well as 300 young people affiliated to the Cameroon Youth Network, wearing T-shirts funded through the project.
 The event was covered by the media.

-The Cameroon Agenda for Sustainable Development published 100 soft copies of the toolkit in both English and French.
+The Cameroon Youth Network published 100 soft copies of the toolkit in both English and French.
 The group continues to seek support from government decision-makers to institutionalize comprehensive sexuality education in secondary schools, including utilization of the monitoring and evaluation tools.

 The YP Foundation’s Advocating for Change for Adolescents project goal was to enable policies and programmes, grounded in young people’s lived realities, to help them realize their sexual and reproductive health and rights (SRHR).
 Their objectives were to advocate for participation by young people, and to ensure that they inform and participate meaningfully in the design and delivery of youth SRHR programmes and policies by July 2018.
 These objectives would be achieved through:

 - creating platforms where young people could lead discourses with relevant stakeholders, including policy-makers, health officials, service providers and front-line health workers